bioDS/Centroid-Code/README.md

 phytools
 `

-BEAST needs to be installed to run the Simulations from `simulationGenerator.py`.
+BEAST2.6 (this is because of the R package beautier) needs to be installed to run the Simulations from `simulationGenerator.py`.
+You will also need to set the path to BEAST2 and to treeannotator in the script `simulationGenerator.py` line 25 and 27.

 For the error measure plot recreation the following python packages need to be installed `